Tuesday, March 21, 2023

 The final phase of the customer sales discovery process is to weigh the data obtained from the previous steps.
 With product solutions and the target market, you can assess if you are ready to start with current plans.

-• Have I verified the customer problem?
+• Have I verified the customer’s problem?

-• Have I verified the product/service solution?
+• Have I demonstrated the product/service solution?

-• Have I verified the business model?
+• Have I confirmed the business model?

 If the answer to each question is yes, continue with your plans.
 If not, pause your plans and redo phase 2 and phase 3.